MoreMoney-Finance/contracts/README.md

 ### LPT oracle

 UniswapV2-style AMM pairs mint LP tokens which our protocol accepts as collateral.
-Oracles for this asset class have widely been implemented [according to the "fair LPT oracle" method](https://blog.alphafinance.io/fair-lp-token-pricing/), which does exhibit some potential vulnerabilities.
+Oracles for this asset class have widely been implemented [according to the "fair LPT oracle" method](https://blog.alphafinance.io/fair-lp-token-pricing/), which does leave room for some potential vulnerabilities.

 According to the amount of `burn` function in `UniswapV2Pair`, one unit of LPT `liquidity` corresponds to a proportional share of both underlying asset reserves: